-As a rule, an in-person interview with a financial aid representative is mandatory.
-Coba Academy uses the Free Application for Federal Student Aid (FAFSA) form as the foundation for all federal aid programs.
+As a rule, an in-person interview with a Financial Aid Administrator is mandatory.
+Coba Academy uses the Free Application for Federal Student Aid (FAFSA®) form as the foundation for all federal aid programs.
 Procedures for applying for federal assistance are as follows:

-- (1) Obtain a Checklist of items to bring to a scheduled in-person appointment through Zoom with the Financial Aid Advisor. - (2) Complete the FAFSA on the studentaid.gov website.
-Always have the supporting documentation as you as you are completing the FAFSA application. - (3) The FAFSA output document named the ISIR will come directly to the school.
-The Academy may request additional documentation and will issue a Financial Aid Estimate of financial assistance.
+- (1) Obtain a checklist of items to bring to a scheduled in-person appointment through Zoom with a Financial Aid Administrator. - (2) Complete the FAFSA® on the studentaid.gov website.
+Always have the supporting documentation with you as you complete the application.

-- (4) An Offer Letter will be presented upon final evaluation of the FA documents and confirmed enrollment.
-You will also receive a College Financial Plan for your records. - (5) The Federal Pell Grant is normally processed after 7 days of enrollment. - (6) Federal Direct Loans are processed 30 calendar days after enrollment for first-time Direct Loan borrowers.
+- (3) The FAFSA® output document named the ISIR will come directly to the Academy within 3 days.
+The Academy may request additional documentation and will issue a Financial Aid Estimate (FAE) of maximum financial assistance. - (4) The Academy will send an Offer Letter, which will be presented upon final evaluation of the FA documents and confirmed enrollment to the Academy.
+You will also receive a College Financial Plan for your records. - (5) The Federal Pell Grant is usually processed after 7 days of enrollment. - (6) Federal Direct Loans, complete a Master Promissory Note and Entrance Counseling on the studentaid.gov website.
+Disbursement of subsidized and unsubsidized loans is processed 30 calendar days after enrollment for first-time Direct Loan borrowers.
 Non-first-time Direct Loan borrowers may receive their first disbursement within 30 calendar days.

-• FSA ID Website: studentaid.gov

-FAFSA Application Website: http://studentaid.gov/

-School Code: 035773
+The Academy will not delay the Parent PLUS loan disbursement. - FSA ID Website: studentaid.gov - FAFSA Application Website: http://studentaid.gov/ - School Code: 035773